Frequently Asked Questions:

 Let's not get it twisted: Photography is super important!
 We love and appreciate photography as its own medium.
 However, video is going to document your wedding day differently, as it will capture both visuals and audio - speeches, vows, and candid moments, just as they are.

 It's one of the most cliche sayings, but it's true: your wedding day will go by in a flash, and you won't remember most of it.
-You won't ever regret having captured those moments on video.
+We can say with certainty that you won't ever regret having captured those moments on video.

 How do you Work with Photographers?